Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-105:
+New in this latest version release-106:

 1.)
-Fixed a nullref in the new biome filter that was hurting FPS.
-Considered a critical bugfix unless you like FPS-loss in solar orbit, please download.

-2.)
-Furthermore, the PQS fixes have been scaled back to only where they are most needed (Stock Tylo).
-If your modded body is experiencing flicker, it may benefit from a fix similar to what is found in BodyPQSFix.cfg, but we are no longer playing babysitter for all mods there due to unwanted side effects.
+Fixed a nullref resulting from a bug in MFI, did not hurt performance but did create logspam.

 Known Bugs: